Jessica Killings Loses Her Athletic Wear & Rocks A Revealing Ensemble With Racy High Heels

 She also wore a pair of copper-colored shorts with a buttoned fly and a pleated, paper-bag waistline that encircled the most slender portion of her taut abdominal area.
 The deep creases created by the pleats indicated that the garment was made from a thick material, which was seemingly a soft, supple leather or suede.

-Jessica paired the summery ensemble with a faux leather, cropped jacket for which she credited the clothing brand Revolve.
-It had long sleeves that covered the tops of her hands, and a fringe trim that fell from the shoulder seams and swished against her upper body.
-The creamy shade complemented the tan Christian Dior handbag she clutched in her right hand.
+Jessica paired the summery ensemble with a faux leather cropped jacket, for which she credited the clothing brand Revolve.
+It had long sleeves that covered the tops of her hands and a fringe trim that fell from the shoulder seams and swished against her upper body.
+The creamy shade complemented the tan Christian Dior handbag she clutched in her left hand.

-In addition to her stylish purse, she accessorized with thick silver hoops in her ears, and finished off the look with a pair of shiny silver platform high heels.
-The seductive footwear featured open toes and slender ankle straps, which gave a nearly uninterrupted view of her long legs from her painted tiptoes to the revealing hem of her shorts.
+In addition to her stylish purse, she accessorized with thick silver hoops and finished off the look with a pair of shiny silver platform high heels.
+The seductive footwear featured open toes and slender ankle straps, which gave a nearly uninterrupted view of her long legs from her painted toes to the revealing hem of her shorts.

-Jessica’s dark hair was center-parted and neatly gathered at the nape of her neck, then plaited into a long braid that she pulled over one shoulder.
+Jessica parted her dark hair in the center and neatly gathered her tresses at the nape of her neck, plaiting them into a long braid that she pulled over one shoulder.
 The thick tail fell several inches past her waist.

 She posed standing on a sidewalk in front of a white-stuccoed building with bright coral planters filled with lush aloe plants.
 Sunshine streamed across her body.

-Jessica geotagged her location in Sherman Oaks, California, and mentioned the upcoming second opening of a restaurant called Sugar Taco in the caption.
+Jessica geotagged her location in Sherman Oaks, California and mentioned the upcoming second opening of a restaurant called Sugar Taco in the caption.
 Jessica is a co-founder of the women-owned, vegetarian Mexican eatery.
 She also expressed gratitude for the group of entrepreneurial female friends with whom she has been working.